Ryoishin/Alita_Robot/README.md

 - Install the requirements using `poetry install`
 - Fill in all the variables in *Development* class, not *Config* class. **Sudo, Dev, Whitelist** users are optional!!
 - Change to poetry shell by using: `poetry shell`
-- Run the bot using `python3 -m alita`
+- Run the bot using `python3 -m ineruki`

 **Note:** The traditional method currently only works on Linux OSes as a requirement [uvloop](https://pypi.org/project/uvloop/) requires linux API method which isn't provided by Windows!